pabaq/CarND-Kidnapped-Vehicle/README.md

 ```

 ## Update
-When the vehicle observes its environment, it updates the filters particles to more accuratly reflect where it is.
-For each particle, the vehicle computes the probability that, had it been at the state of the particle, it would perceive what its sensors have acutally sensed.
-A weight is assigned to each particle proportional to the said probability.
+When the vehicle observes its environment, it updates the filter's particles to
+more accuratly reflect where it is.
+For each particle, the vehicle computes the
+probability that, had it been at the state of the particle, it would perceive
+what its sensors have acutally sensed.
+A weight is assigned to each particle
+proportional to the said probability.

 In the case of our project, this can be described as follows.
-In the image below the red car represents the ground truth location of the vehicle on the map.
-The vehicle's lidar sensors continously measure the distances to the surrounding landmarks within the sensor range.
-The observations are illustrated by the red vectors OBS1, OBS2 and OBS3 which point to the landmarks L5, L1 and L2.
-These observations are expressed in the vehicle's coordinate system (the x-axis pointing in the cars heading direction, the y-axis pointing to the left).
+In the image below
+the red car represents the ground truth location of the vehicle on the map.
+The
+vehicle's lidar sensors continously measure the distances to the surrounding
+landmarks within the sensor range.
+The observations are illustrated by the red
+vectors OBS1, OBS2 and OBS3 which point to the landmarks L5, L1 and L2.
+These
+observations are expressed in the vehicle's coordinate system (the x-axis
+pointing in the cars heading direction, the y-axis pointing to the left).

 ![][observation]

-These observations are also determined for each particle in its own local vehicle frame.
-This is examplary shown for blue particle which is somewhat shifted and rotated compared to the vehicles ground truth pose.
-The purpose of this observation transformation is to be able to determine which landmarks each particle would detect if it "uses" the real vehicle's measurements in its own frame.
-For example, the real car's observation OBS1 points to landmark L5, whereas the same measurement in the particle's frame detects landmark L1.
+These observations are also determined for each particle in its own local
+vehicle frame.
+This is examplary shown for blue particle, which is somewhat
+shifted and rotated compared to the vehicles ground truth pose.
+The purpose of
+this observation transformation is to be able to determine which landmarks each
+particle would detect if it "uses" the real vehicle's measurements in its own
+frame.
+For example, the real car's observation OBS1 points to landmark L5,
+whereas the same measurement in the particle's frame detects landmark L1.

-The determination of which of the landmarks is detected by which of the particle's observations is accomplished by a nearest neighbour association.
-For this association it is necessary to have the observations expressed in the global map system, since the landmark locations are only known in map coordinates.
-This coordinate transformation is performed by a translation and rotation as follows
+The determination of which of the landmarks is detected by which of the
+particle's observations is accomplished by a nearest neighbour association.
+For
+this association it is necessary to have the observations expressed in the
+global map system, since the landmark locations are only known in map
+coordinates.
+This coordinate transformation is performed by a translation and
+rotation as follows

 ![][transformation]

-Having determined all the paricle observation/landmark associations, the particle weight can be computed.
-This is done by determining the Multivariate-Gaussian probability density in the dimensions x and y, for each observation/landmark association.
+Having determined all the paricle observation/landmark associations, the
+particle weight can be computed.
+This is done by determining the
+Multivariate-Gaussian probability density in the dimensions x and y, for each
+observation/landmark association.

 ![][weight]

-The Multivariate-Gaussian is evaluated at the point of the transformed observation's position (the location to where the observation vector points).
-The mean in the x and y dimensions of the Multivariate-Gaussian are the coordinates of the landmark that was associated to the observation.
-The standard deviation is the uncertainty in the x and y coordinates of the particle's location, which was already used in the particle filter's intialization.
+The Multivariate-Gaussian is evaluated at the point of the transformed
+observation's position (the location to where the observation vector points).
+The mean in the x and y dimensions of the Multivariate-Gaussian are the
+coordinates of the landmark that was associated to the observation.
+The standard
+deviation is the uncertainty in the x and y coordinates of the particle's
+location, which was already used in the particle filter's intialization.

-The final particle weight is the product of all the Multivariate-Gaussians computed for each of the observation/landmark associations of this particle.
-The higher this weight is, the higher is the probability that the location of the particle matches the ground truth location of the vehicle.
-Besides, the weight also represents the probability of that particle being sampled in the upcoming resampling step.
+The final particle weight is the product of all the Multivariate-Gaussians
+computed for each of the observation/landmark associations of this particle.
+The higher this weight is, the higher is the probability that the location of
+the particle matches the ground truth location of the vehicle.
+Besides, the
+weight also represents the probability of that particle being sampled in the
+upcoming resampling step.

 ```c++
 void ParticleFilter::updateWeights(double sensor_range, double std_landmark[],